pwang649/myWiki/docs/Research/Placement_Op.md

 #### II.
 Pybullet-based repetitive checking (rotation-based)

-Following step 1 in the previous method, this method rotates the object little by little in the Pybullet simulation until there exists a collision free degree or every degree has been tried.
+Following step 1 in the previous method, this method rotates the object little by little in the Pybullet simulation until there exists a collision-free degree or every degree has been tried.

 ```python
 for i in get_finer_degrees_diff_list(num_angles, 20):